22 Mar Long or irregular cycle? Vitamin D may help

 Recent research points to one possible solution: Take a daily vitamin D supplement.

-In one new study in the journal Fertility and Sterility, women who were lowest in vitamin D had the highest chances of having a cycle longer than 34 days.
+In one study in the journal Fertility and Sterility, women who were lowest in vitamin D had the highest chances of having a cycle longer than 34 days.

-And, in a recent study in the journal Reproductive Biology and Endocrinology, women who were lowest in vitamin D had the highest risk of having an irregular cycle.
+And, in a study in the journal Reproductive Biology and Endocrinology, women who were lowest in vitamin D had the highest risk of having an irregular cycle.

 Why the link between your cycle and vitamin D?
 Researchers actually aren’t entirely sure since this is relatively new territory they’ve begun to explore.
 However, they suspect vitamin D plays a role in regulating certain hormones that affect ovarian function.
 So, if your body’s store of vitamin D dips too low, it could throw off your cycle, making it less regular.